Azure/Azure-Sentinel/Solutions/DomainTools/Playbooks/DomainTools_Iris_Investigate-Domain_Risk_Score_Playbook/readme.md

 - It fetches all the Domain objects in the Incident.
 - Iterates through the Domains objects and fetches the results from DomaintTools Iris Investigate for each Domain.
 - The Risk Score details from DomainTools Iris Investigate will be added as comments in a tabular format.
-- Also the Incident Severity is updated based on the Risk Score of the Domain.
+- The Incident Severity is updated based on the Risk Score of the Domain:
   - Domain Risk Score between 0-49, the incident severity will be set to informational.
   - Domain Risk Score between 50-69, the incident severity will be set to low.
   - Domain Risk Score between 70-89, the incident severity will be set to medium.
   - Domain Risk Score between 90-100, the incident severity will be set to high.

 ![Incident Comments](./graphics/comments1.png)